zanderkim/blackjackgame/readme.md

 GAME: Blackjack (aka 21)

-Blackjack (formerly black jack and vingt-un) is a casino game.
-It is the most widely played casino banking game in the world.
+Blackjack is a popular card casino game - the most widely played casino banking game in the world.
 It uses decks of 52 cards and descends from a global family of casino banking games known as "twenty-one".
-This family of card games also includes the European games vingt-et-un and pontoon, and the Russian game Ochko.

 Blackjack players do not compete against each other.
 The game is a comparing card game where each player competes against the dealer.

+Fun fact: 1.
+The first written mention of blackjack was in a collection of short stories by Miguel de Cervantes, the author of “Don Quixote," dating this game back to the late 16th/early 17th century.

 Game: https://zanderkim.github.io/blackjackgame/

-☐ Technologies Used: JavaScript, HTML/CSS, CSS Card Library
+Technologies Used: JavaScript, HTML/CSS, CSS Card Library

 Game instructions:
 	- User presses start to deal cards to CPU and User.